Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Acknowledgments

 \section{Acknowledgments}

-This work is supported by MICIU/AEI/10.13039/ 501100011033 and by FEDER UE through grants PID2023-147112NB-C21; and through the ``Unit of Excellence Mar\'ia de Maeztu 2020-2023" award to the Institute of Cosmos Sciences, grant CEX2019-000918-M. Additional support is provided by the Generalitat de Catalunya (AGAUR) through grant 2021SGR01095.
+This work is supported by the State Research Agency of the Ministry of Science, Innovation and Universities of Spain (MICIU/AEI/10.13039/ 501100011033) and by FEDER UE through grant PID2023-147112NB-C21 and through the ``Unit of Excellence Mar\'ia de Maeztu 2020-2023" award to the Institute of Cosmos Sciences, grant CEX2019-000918-M. Additional support is provided by the Generalitat de Catalunya (AGAUR) through grant 2021SGR01095.